markbirss/MESHSTICK/README.md

 Mesh Hessen Raspberry Pi Image Changelog:

 Meshsens (updated)

 Meshtastic CLI (updated)

-Meshtasticd Native Linux 2.6.4 including MUI version 2.6.6 (Prepared for the MeshStick)
+Meshtasticd Native Linux 2.6.4 including MUI version 2.6.6

+(Prepared for the MeshStick)

 For other HATs or dongles, you will need to adjust the Meshtasticd settings.

 The image is ready to use.

 Download with Chrome

 Extract with 7zip

 Flash with Belena Etcher

+There are two startup scripts on the desktop: one for using the MeshStick via the MUI window, and one for using it via Android.

 Or build native-tft mui yourself